Oligohydramnios (Low Amniotic Fluid)

 Causes of Oligohydramnios

-The volume of amniotic fluid is ultimately determined by the amount of fluid flowing into and out of the amniotic sac.
-Rupture of the membranes is the most common cause of oligohydramnios.
-Since amniotic fluid is primarily fetal urine in the latter half of pregnancy, the absence of urine production or a blockage in the fetus’ urinary tract also can cause oligohydramnios.
+Rupture of the amniotic sac is the most common cause of oligohydramnios, since membrane rupture can cause fluid leakage.
+Because amniotic fluid is primarily fetal urine in the latter half of pregnancy, the absence or decrease of urine production or a blockage in the fetal urinary tract also can lead to oligohydramnios.
 Oligohydramnios can be chronic and occur over a period of time, or it can be acute, and happen very quickly.
-The acute condition can occur in the presence of fetal hypoxia; severe preeclampsia is one condition that can cause this.
+Both forms of the condition can occur in the presence of fetal hypoxia.
+Frequent causes of oligohydramnios are detailed below:

-Maternal causes of oligohydramnios are those associated with uteroplacental insufficiency, and they include:
+Maternal causes of oligohydramnios are associated with uteroplacental insufficiency:

 - Diabetes / nephropathy (damage or disease of the kidneys)